Jesudos/nodejs-ex/README.md

 #### Downloading the Binary

-Red Hat periodically publishes OpenShift Origin Server binaries for Linux, which you can download on the OpenShift Origin GitHub [Release](https://github.com/openshift/origin/releases) page.
+Red Hat periodically publishes OpenShift Origin Server binaries for Linux, which you can download on the OpenShift Origi GitHub [Release](https://github.com/openshift/origin/releases) page.
 Instructions on how to install and launch the Openshift Origin Server from binary are described in [Getting Started for Administrators](https://docs.okd.io/latest/getting_started/administrators.html#downloading-the-binary).

 #### Running an Ansible playbook